 While it does not get as many headlines as most other agencies, the Food and Drug Administration is one of the most important regulatory bodies in the federal government.
 Consumers spend 20 cents of every dollar on products regulated by the FDA, which adds up to $2.4 trillion of consumer spending annually.
 More than half of that is on food alone.

-With a variety of products under its watch – everything from mouthwash to bottled water to surgical implants – it’s nearly impossible to ensure every consumer product that hits store shelves is perfectly safe.
-If you’ve been seriously injured by an unsafe product, you need the help of an experienced tort attorney.
+With a variety of products under its watch – everything from mouthwash to bottled water to surgical implants – it is nearly impossible to ensure every consumer product that hits store shelves is perfectly safe.
+If you have been seriously injured by an unsafe product, you need the help of an experienced tort attorney.